Bold Impact

 Heatwave

-If you enjoy a combination with fabulous flowers as well as great foliage this is for you.
+If you enjoy a combination of fabulous flowers as well as great foliage this is for you.
 Begin by adding Black Adder phormium, syn.
-Black Adder New Zealand flax (Phormium cookianum Black Adder PP20451) to the barberry to establish a foliage framework that offers height, structure and year round interest.
+Black Adder New Zealand flax (Phormium cookianum Black Adder PP20451) to the barberry to establish a foliage framework that offers height, structure, and year-round interest.
 The dramatic deep burgundy Phormium blades contrast well with the smaller barberry leaves and add depth to the brighter color.
-Then turn up the heat by introducing Illumination ‘Apricot' Digiplexis (Digiplexis® Illumination® ‘Apricot' PPAF).
+Then turn up the heat by introducing Illumination ‘Apricot’ Digiplexis (Digiplexis® Illumination® ‘Apricot’ PPAF).
 This re-blooming perennial boasts tall spires of orange-pink foxglove-like flowers that will have the hummingbirds dive-bombing your garden like veteran fighter pilots all summer long.